 Intra-day trading is not for the part timer as it takes time, focus, dedication and a specific mindset.
 Day trading involves making fast decisions, and executing a large number of trades for a relatively small profit each time.
 It’s generally thought of as the opposite to most investment strategies, where you seek to benefit from price movements over a longer period of time.

-What are the best markets for day trading in Switzerland?
+What are the best markets for day trading?